open-sdr/openwifi/doc/app_notes/inject_80211.md

 ### Build inject_80211 on board
 Userspace program to inject 802.11 packets through mac80211 supported (softmac) wireless devices.

-Login/ssh to the board, then
+Login/ssh to the board and setup internet connection according to the Quick Start.
+Then
 ```
+apt install libpcap-dev
 cd openwifi/inject_80211
 make
 ```